8 Helpful / 0 Not

 I gave this course a fair rating despite my misery here.
 Prepare to play ultra-conservatively and bring a good supply of plastic.

 4 of 4 people found this review helpful.

 5 Helpful / 0 Not

 Pros: A beautiful Southern Coastal course populated with live oaks, Spanish moss, palmettos, and pines.
 Though the media may seem to show a long, swamp-infested course that might cost you $100 per round in plastic, relax---its not as bad as it looks.
 Unless you're a poser.

 The park was once an amusement attraction until the later 1950s, with a petting zoo, elephant rides[!], and a rubber-tired kiddy train that ran on a cement-block path throughout the park.
 The maze-like lagoon is man-made, and the corner of the park that shelters #s 15-18 was once a botanical garden: some of the exotic plants still reside there.
-Until the DGC went in, this park had literally gone to the dogs, and several ground-level burial markers ["Honey Bear", just SE of pin #2] can be found throughout the course.
+Until the DGC went in, this park had literally gone to the dogs, and several ground-level burial markers ["Honey Bear", just SE of pin #2] attest to its former incarnation.

 At most, this is fairway driver terrain, but midranges will have their day once the water closes in.
 The first 5 holes are more open and dry, and give you a chance to warm up your arm, while exhibiting the variety of terrain and vegetation.
 Small hills and the most mature trees prevail here, leaving either low-ceilinged thoroughfares or open fairways.

 From #6 on, water either lines the rough, must be thrown over, or lies just to the side or behind the basket---sometimes, all four.
 The lagoon is waist-deep at worst, but severely murky below 1 1/2 ft. and not a pleasant wade.
 Rumor has a 3-4 ft. alligator in residence, but no one claims a personal sighting.